05/03/2023 by Christine Morris

 If you typically ship large volumes of stone materials often, a Request For Proposal (RFP) or contract with a carrier or logistics company can be one way to find savings versus working with the spot market.

 Because of how delicate transporting your stone materials can be, you want to make sure the motor carrier you select is experienced.
 This is where cutting costs here isn’t always worth it.
 You also want to make sure your provider has enough insurance and that your commodity is covered should something happen.

 Stone transport can be one of the most challenging types of freight to arrange.
 However, you can choose to simplify your shipments by working with an experienced third-party logistics (3PL) company like Trinity Logistics.

 Working with Trinity saves you time from finding and vetting carriers, figuring out what equipment is needed, and gives you full visibility of your product’s transit, from pick up to delivery.
-Get your stone shipment quote today, experience our best-in-class customer service, and sit back, knowing that we’ll get your product safely delivered.
+Experience our best-in-class customer service and sit back, knowing that we’ll get your product safely delivered.

 Trinity Logistics, a leading third-party logistics provider (3PL), is proud to announce that it has been honored with the prestigious “Fiercely Good Award” by BlueTriton Brands Inc., a prominent player in the […]

 How did the 2023 freight market affect shipper and carrier businesses?
 2023 Freight Industry survey data & results from Trinity Logistics.